-Black Lives Matter is a movement that started on 13th of July in 2013.
-Founded by Alicia Garza, Patrisse Cullors and Opal Tometi, the social movement focused on systemic racism and gun violence meted out to African Americans, or black people.
+Black Lives Matter is a movement that started on the 13th of July in 2013.
+Founded by Alicia Garza, Patrisse Cullors, and Opal Tometi, the social movement focuses on systemic racism and gun violence meted out to African Americans or black people.
 The movement started in the United States and has gained traction around the world.
-However, the movement remains concentrated and mostly relevant in the United States.
+However, the movement remains concentrated in the United States.

 Black Lives Matter aims to end gun violence and police brutality against African Americans.
 It also partly focuses on gun control.
-In a broader sense, the movement opposes the systemic racism that has existed in the United States for centuries and even though slavery has been abolished and blacks have the same rights as whites, the menace of racism still exists as undercurrents in the society.
-At times, the undercurrents come to the fore and result in different kinds of incidents.
-From police brutality to targeted shooting of black people, the underlying racism persisting in the American society has become more obvious in recent years.
+In a broader sense, the movement opposes the systemic racism that has existed in the United States for centuries and even though slavery has been abolished and blacks have the same rights as whites, the menace of racism still exists, as evidenced by the number of unarmed black men and women killed by white police officers.

 Black Lives Matter: Origins

 Black Lives Matter started as a social media movement protesting the deaths of African Americans at the hands of law enforcement officers.
 The many occurrences of police brutality shed light on the larger issue of racial inequality embedded within the criminal justice system of the country.

 What started as a trending issue on social media with the hashtag #BlackLivesMatter after the acquittal of George Zimmerman, who was charged with shooting African-American teen Trayvon Martin, has quickly become a social movement that galvanized public support which had been building up over the years.

 As Black Lives Matter gained popularity nationally, the founders planned street demonstrations and started forming a national network.
 After the death of two African Americans in 2014, the nationwide network expanded and although there is no hierarchy or planned command center of the movement, the decentralized network has been growing over the last two years.